umi0410/umi0410.github.io/content/en/blog/devops/istio-service-entry-https/index.md

 >
 > - _`Passthrough` - A special Cluster used when it is unabled to identify the service based on the service registry.
 > Used when the egress mode of Sidecar API is set to `ALLOW_ANY`.
 > When the egress mode is `REGISTRY_ONLY`, `Blackhole` Cluster is used instead of `Passthrough` Cluster.
-(References: [Istio Official Blog](https://istio.io/latest/blog/2019/monitoring-external-service-traffic/))_
+(Reference: [Istio Official Blog](https://istio.io/latest/blog/2019/monitoring-external-service-traffic/))_
-> - `Cluster` - While Cluster has diverse meaning, in the context of Istio or Envoy, it primarily refers to a logical group of Endpoints.
+> - _`Cluster` - While Cluster has diverse meaning, in the context of Istio or Envoy, it primarily refers to a logical group of Endpoints._

 When sending requests to external services, by utilizing the ServiceEntry feature of Istio and registering the external services in our service registry, it is possible to prevent them from being identified as the Passthrough Cluster.